-Like Faust, therefore, the monarchy of the eighteenth century had two souls inhabiting its breast: one was "enlightened", the other was under the control of "tenebrous medieval prejudices."
-Brought to absolute power by the fact that the ruling classes of the decaying feudal mode of production, i.e. the nobility, on the one hand, and those of the burgeoning capitalist mode of production, i.e. the bourgeoisie, on the other, had reached a equilibrium with each other, the monarchy itself formally reigned over both in equal measure, placing itself above and outside of both while also effectively being forced to defend the interests of both at the same time.
-In reality, absolutism, "the protector of the weak against the powerful", insofar as it was capable of influencing economic relationships, submitted the popular classes not only to feudal exploitation, but also to capitalist exploitation and the misery that comes with it.
-It thus came to be seen by these classes simply as the incarnation of exploitation.
+Like Faust, therefore, the monarchy of the eighteenth century had two souls inhabiting within its breast: one was "enlightened", the other was under the control of "tenebrous (1) medieval prejudices."
+Brought to absolute power by the fact that the ruling classes of the decaying feudal mode of production, i.e. the nobility, on the one hand, and those of the burgeoning capitalist mode of production, i.e. the bourgeoisie, on the other, had reached an equilibrium with each other, the monarchy itself formally reigned over both in equal measure, placing itself above and outside of both while also, but effectively being forced to defend the interests of both at the same time.
+In reality, absolutism, "the protector of the weak against the powerful", insofar as to the extent it was still? capable of influencing economic relationships, submitted the popular classes not only to feudal exploitation, but also to capitalist exploitation and the misery that comes with it.
+It thus came to be seen by these classes simply as the incarnation embodiment of exploitation.